apache/bahir-flink/flink-connector-akka/README.md

 ## Message Types

-There are 3 different kind of message types which the receiver Actor in flink akka connector can receive.
+There are 3 different kind of message types which the receiver Actor in Flink Akka connector can receive.

 - message containing `Iterable<Object>` data

 - message containing generic `Object` data

 - message containing generic `Object` data and a `Timestamp` value passed as `Tuple2<Object, Long>`.